camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 ```

 #### 5.3.7.
 Extension field
-The API shall specify the commonalities release number they are compliant to, by including the x-camara-commonalities extension field.
+The API shall specify the Commonalities minor release number they are compliant to, by including the `x-camara-commonalities` extension field.

 ### 5.4.
 ExternalDocs object